mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 the app into an in-repo engine.
 As a next optimization, let's make use of a nifty feature of Ember Engines…

-### Make it lazy
+#### Make it lazy

-After we extracted the `common` addon and the `booking-flow` engine, we'e ready to specify the engine as lazy.
+After we extracted the `common` addon and the `booking-flow` engine, we are ready to load the engine lazily to actually reduce the amount of JavaScript that needs to be loaded, parsed and compile to boot up the application.
 This is as hard work as switching a boolean:

 ```js
 // lib/booking-flow/index.js